JetBrains/teamcity-documentation/topics/configuring-vcs-settings.md

 ### Configure Checkout Rules

-When several VCS roots are attached or you need to checkout only a portion of the repository, specify the [checkout rules](vcs-checkout-rules.md) for the VCS root to provide advanced possibilities to control sources checkout.
+When several VCS roots are attached or you need to check out only a portion of the repository, specify the [checkout rules](vcs-checkout-rules.md) for the VCS root to provide advanced possibilities to control sources checkout.
 With the rules you can exclude and/or map paths to a different location on the build agent during checkout.

 ## Configuring Checkout Options for Build Configuration